nothingneko/jadeite/README.md

 # jadeite
-this branch (hadron) is an experimental ultralite container distro based on hadron
+this branch (hadron) is an experimental ultralite container host based on hadron. balenaos but good

 # you pawbably shouldn't use this